 Snorkeling with Manta Rays

-The night dive is highly recommended, and snorkelers of all ages get to experience a once in a lifetime view with this one.
+The night dive is highly recommended, and snorkelers of all ages get to experience a once-in-a-lifetime view with this one.
+Read our full Big Island Manta Ray snorkel tour review.

 Hawaii Volcanoes National Park